Posted August 2025

 -

-Government services (including public educational services) increased by 20 jobs in the past month with a total of 900 jobs but recorded a decrease of 10 jobs in the past year.
-The 20 government jobs added in the month were in local government education.
+Government services (including public educational services remained unchanged in the past month with a total of 900 jobs but recorded an increase of 40 jobs in the past year.
+Local government accounts for all of the job growth in the government sector.

 Nonfarm employment estimates, not seasonally adjusted, Ferry County